Adiaslow/LC-Seq/README.md

 ## Custom Components

 Custom components can be created by extending the `PipelineComponent` class and implementing the `process` method.
-See `src/lcseq/pipeline/base.py` for basic structure.
+See `src/lcseq/pipeline/base.py` for basic structure or any of the standard components for examples.

 ```python
 # path/to/custom/component.py